Please find driving directions below the main text

 BE17 0016 2443 2021

-Sure, we decided to maintain our year-end event in Bozar in one form or another, but it had to be called off on the planned date of 12 December following the recent tightening of the corona measures by the Government.
-But as they say , postponement does not mean cancellation, and we will do our utmost to organize by the end of February or the beginning of March a New Year’s event at Bozar instead.
+Sure, we decided to maintain our year-end event in Bozar in one form or another, but it had to be called off on the planned date in December following the tightening of the corona measures by the Government.
+But as they say, postponement does not mean cancellation and we will do our utmost to organize by the beginning of March a New Year’s event at Bozar instead.

-March 7th is just a tentative date ! (technically, we can’t leave that box empty).
+March 7th is the tentative date !
 We’ll keep you informed via this web page and e-mail messages.

 The Centre for Fine Arts (French: Palais des Beaux-Arts, Dutch: Paleis voor Schone Kunsten or PSK ) was completed in 1929 at the instigation of Henry Le Bœuf, a Belgian banker, patron of the arts and music lover (1874–1935), according to the plans by Belgian Art Nouveau architect Victor Horta.